nelpy/nelpy/README.rst

 License
 =======

 Nelpy is distributed under the MIT license.
-See the `LICENSE <LICENSE>`_ file for details.
+See the `LICENSE <https://github.com/eackermann/nelpy/blob/master/LICENSE>`_ file for details.